michaelwehrley/Context/README.md

 ## Words

+#### Behooves

+“Code is expensive.
+Writing it costs time or money.
+It therefore behooves you to be as efficient as possible.
+The most cost-effective code is as good as necessary, but no better.”

+Excerpt From: Sandi Metz, Katrina Owen.
+“99 Bottles of OOP.”
+Apple Books.

 #### Exigent/Exigent Circumstances
 > Jeh Johnson, DHS secretary under the Obama administration, told NPR earlier this month that he couldn’t say that family separations “never happened” during his tenure.
 “There may have been some [**exigent**](https://www.google.com/search?q=exigent) situation, some emergency.
 There may have been some doubt about whether the adult accompanying the child was in fact the parent of the child.
 I can’t say it never happened but not as a matter of policy or practice.
 It’s not something that I could ask our Border Patrol or our immigration enforcement personnel to do,” Johnson said.
 >